Skip to content

 She/Her/Hers

 Aida Miron is an educator and designer and is the co-founder and partner of the landscape design studio: La Casona Garden Design based in Miami.
-Her work is grounded in the fields of architecture, landscape design, urbanism and the fine arts.
-It explores notions of public space, sustainability and ecology.
+Her work is grounded in the fields of architecture and landscape design and explores notions of ecology, sustainability & urbanism.
 Aida has taught architecture at the Cooper Union School of Architecture and landscape design at Ponce PCU/Hunter College.
-She has lead workshops and been a guest critic at a number of architecture schools and institutions in the US and Europe.
+She has lead design workshops and been a guest critic at a number of architecture schools in the US and Europe.

 Her studio, La Casona Garden Design, is a research-design-build practice with a focus on ecological restoration and regenerative design.
-She is currently working on the landscape design for Oolite Arts, one of the largest non-profit organizations supporting the visual arts in Miami, with architects Barozzi Veiga and Native Tree; Fotografiska Museum Miami, with Rockwell Group and STA; and the NeueHouse Miami with Culture Works, Design Agency and STA.
-Among her projects is the landscape design for the Rubell Museum Miami by Selldorf Architects in collaboration with Juan Valadez, and landscape designs for residential projects in Miami, Brazil and the Caribbean.
+They are currently working on the urban landscape design for Oolite Arts, one of the largest non-profit organizations supporting the visual arts in Miami, with architects Barozzi Veiga & Ken Cook from Native Tree.
+Among their projects is the landscape design for the Rubell Museum Miami by Selldorf Architects in collaboration with Juan Valadez.
+Other current and upcoming landscape design projects include collaborations with Jacobsen Arquitetura & Studio Tupi from Brazil, BIG, Strang Design & Brillhart Architecture in Miami, the Fotografiska Museum & NeueHouse with Rockewell Group, STA & Culture works in Miami [currently on hold], the restoration and landscape design of an Alfred Browning Parker site in Miami & projects in Brazil, Mexico, the Caribbean and NYC.

-She has over 17 years of experience as an architectural designer, landscape designer and lighting designer, working on a wide range of cultural, civic, hospitality, educational, residential and commercial projects in the US, Latin America, the Caribbean, Europe, Asia and the Middle East.
-She has volunteered on infrastructure projects in Latin America with Engineers Without Borders and has been a researcher in NYC, Berlin, Barcelona, Trondheim and Tromsø.
+She has over 18 years of experience as an architectural designer, landscape designer and lighting designer, working on a wide range of cultural, civic, educational, hospitality, residential, urban and commercial projects in the US, Latin America, the Caribbean, Europe, Asia and the Middle East.
+She has volunteered on infrastructure projects in Latin America with Engineers Without Borders and worked as a researcher in NYC, Berlin, Barcelona and Trondheim.
+She taught Architecture with Lebbeus Woods at the Cooper Union and studied with Jacques Derrida at NYU.

-She is a two time recipient of the BKH grant in Norway, and the winner of the Abraham E. Kazan award for urban design in NYC.
-She is based in NYC, Miami, and Sweden.
+She is a two time recipient of the BKH grant in Norway, a Bauhaus Stiftung grant & the Abraham E. Kazan award for urban design in NYC.

 Bachelors of Architecture – The Cooper Union Irwin S. Chanin School of Architecture